 Chihuahua: Philip Lampkin visited this area, and Gilberto Torrens accompanied him to visit a man who works during the summers in Ontario.
 A good number of people sat in the yard and heard the gospel preached.
 They also visited El Parral and Ciudad Camargo, where they shared the gospel with another farm worker.

-El Vergel: Leonel Chávez spent ten days in this region preaching the gospel here and in El Parral.
-This area is about 800 miles from Guasave, where Leonel and his family live.
+El Vergel: A brother from Guasave spent ten days in this region, preaching the gospel here and in El Parral.
+This area is about 800 miles from Guasave.

 Hermosillo: The annual conference was held mid-March.
 Edifying and challenging ministry was shared by John Dennison, Shad Kember, and Jason Wahls.
 The Lord graciously blessed in salvation during the conference.